bikegallery/bikegallery/wordpress/wp-content/plugins/slickr-flickr/readme.txt

 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
-* New release 1.42 includes has new location of galleria themes and correctly derives orientation photos fetched via the Flickr API
+* New release 1.43 has improved LightBox integration for FancyBox, Highslide and PrettyPhoto and the latest Galleria 1.2.8

 == Installation ==
 1. Use the standard WordPress plugin automatic updates system for installing and updating to the latest version or use the manual steps below.